Policy last updated

 All school types are eligible.
 Students identified with high needs will be provided with funding at school level.*

 The level of Social Disadvantage is measured through the student’s Student Family Occupation and Education (SFOE), which is a combination of their SFO and SFE categories.
 The matrix below in Table 1 depicts the possible SFOE categories a student may have.
-These categories are used to determine which students come from disadvantaged backgrounds and the Social Disadvantage loading they would attract.
-There are two levels of Social Disadvantage loadings available, depending on the student’s level of need:
+These categories determine the Disadvantaged backgrounds and Social Disadvantage students would be categorised in.
+There are 2 levels of Social Disadvantage loadings available, depending on the student’s level of need:

-Level 1: For students with parents who are unemployed with below diploma level education or have lower skilled jobs with very low or low education
+- Level 1: For students with parents who are unemployed with below a diploma level education or have lower skilled jobs with very low or low education, and students who are in out-of-home care.

 Table 1